boazbk/tcs/lec_00_1_math_background.md

 but this is a contradiction since $u_0=u_k$ and hence $f(u_0)=f(u_k)$.
 :::

 [acyclictosortlem](){.ref} corresponds to the more difficult (and useful) direction.
-To prove it, we need to show how given an arbitrary DAG $G$, we can come up with a layering of the vertices of $G$ so that all edges "go up".
+To prove it, we need to show how, given an arbitrary DAG $G$, we can come up with a layering of the vertices of $G$ so that all edges "go up".

 > ### { .pause }
 If you have not seen the proof of this theorem before (or don't remember it), this would be an excellent point to pause and try to prove it yourself.